State Russian Museum1537 Votes Currently Open

 The notable pieces of art are by artistes like Karl Brullov, Simon Ushakov, Ivan Nikitin and many more prominent Russian stalworths.
 The museum is the instructional centre of art museums of the Russian Federation, overseeing activities of 260 art museums in Russia.

-State Russian Museum Information
+State Russian Museum Travel Tips

 - All exhibits have an English translation along with Russian interpretation.

-How To reach State Russian Museum by Public Transport
+How to Reach State Russian Museum

 - Nearest Bus Station- Inzhenernaya Ulitsa (bus number 49)